Matimateokol/RubiPrint-application/README.md

 Give credit here.
 - This project was inspired by...
 - This project was based on [this tutorial](https://www.example.com).
-- Many thanks to...
+- Many thanks to Proto.io team.

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by [@Matimateokol](https://github.com/Matimateokol) - feel free to contact me!

 <!-- Optional -->